- Download our Ho Chi Minh City Schools Guide

 What are pollution levels like in Ho Chi Minh City?

 While there is a fair amount of pollution in the city, particularly air pollution from the millions of motorbikes on the city streets, it is not unbearable.
-On first arrival, many expats will notice the levels of air pollution.
+On their first arrival, many expats will notice the levels of air pollution.
 However, the climate of the city seems to have an in-built cleaning mechanism during the wet season.
 Daily evening thunderstorms and rain showers tend to clear the air magnificently well.

 Are there a lot of expat families in the city?

 How accessible are the beaches and weekend getaway options?

 What is the easiest form of transport for expats?

 Most expats choose to use motorbikes or motorbike taxis to get around Ho Chi Minh City.
-There are also a number of trustworthy taxi companies that operate throughout the city.
+There are also several trustworthy taxi companies that operate throughout the city.
 Some expats hire a car and driver, leaving the stress of negotiating the city streets to the more experienced.